Don D. Nelson, Attorney at Law, Certified Public Accountant

 Due Date of Tax Return

 If you have your personal permanent residence is abroad on April 15th of any year, you get an automatic extension to file your tax return for the previous calendar year until June 15th.
-If you need more time, you can file several further extension requests which can extend the due date of your tax return until October 15th.
+If you need more time, you can file several further extension requests which can extend the due date of your tax return until October 15th using Form 4868.
 If you owe taxes, and fail to pay the estimated taxes in by April 15th, you will be subject to interest and penalties for that underpayment.
 However, those penalties are not as severe as those imposed for failing to file your tax return in a timely manner.
-It is therefore wise to always file an extension if you are going to file your return later than April 15th, even though you do not have the money to pay your estimated taxes at that time.
+It is therefore wise to always file an extension if you are going to file your return later than April 15th, even though you do not have the money to pay your estimated taxes at that time because that eliminates the larger late filing penalty which is 5% per month.

 Avoiding U.S. State Taxes

 You do have to continue to pay taxes in a state if you receive rental income there or receive income from a trade or business located there, even if you are no longer a resident.
-Investment income such as from stock sales, dividends, and interest are not subject to state tax unless you live there.
-Pensions are no longer taxable in the state in which you earned the pension if you permanently leave that state.
+Investment income from stock sales, dividends, and interest are not subject to state tax unless you still have your tax domicile in there.
+Generally you can only give up your tax domicile if you establish full time permanent residency abroad or in another state without any intent to return to your previous state.
+The rules defining "tax domicile" vary significantly in the various states and should be reviewed.
+Pensions are no longer taxable in the state in which you earned the pension if you permanently leave that state and established a tax domicile abroad or in another state.

 What About Returns Which Were not Filed for Years You Lived Abroad?